se-edu/learningresources/contents/javascript/Javascript-framework-VueJs.md

         }
     }
     ```
-    In this case, I have to update `this.totalCount` inside the function, instead of returning the new result of `totalCount`.
+    In this case, `this.totalCount` has to be updated inside the function, instead of returning the new result of `totalCount`.
     As such, computed properties is more intuitive to use here, where a state is updated automatically with new data.

     Whereas, watched properties are commonly used to perform asynchronous operations (more details in JavaScript Promises) when a particular data has changed.
-    Such situations could happen, when a new `item` is added and I want to send an update to my friend to inform that
+    Such situations could happen when a new `item` is added and I want to send an update to my friend to inform that a new `item` is added.
-    he a new `item` is added.
-A watched property on `items` is placed, then inside the function, a network request
-    can be sent whenever `items` has changed.
+    A watched property on `items` can be added so that a network request can be sent whenever `items` has changed.

 <br>